 Bank prescribes a very strict repayment schedule to the borrower, which must be adhered to.
-Failure to do so may reduce borrower’s credit score and future credibility.
+Failure to do so may reduce borrowers’ credit scores and future credibility.
 The stringency to stick to the repayment schedule sometimes creates a burden on the borrower.

 Prepayment Penalties and Charges

-Most banks charge borrowers on early repayment, which is a lose-lose situation for the borrower.
+Most banks charge borrowers for early repayment, which is a lose-lose situation for the borrower.
 Some financial institutions apply heavy prepayment penalties and charges.
-It is quite ideal for a prospective borrower to first check if the agreement of loan contains any prepayment penalties.
-If yes, the borrower should double check his need of a loan and the tenure for which he needs it.
+It is quite ideal for a prospective borrower first to check if the agreement of loan contains any prepayment penalties.
+If yes, the borrower should double-check his need for a loan and the tenure for which he needs it.

 Interest Rate Risk / Cost of Funds

-Big businesses plan their ventures for long terms say 10 years, 20 years etc. For such big and long-term projects, the interest rates offered are normally floating rates.
-The viability of these projects is checked before they are started and there is a very important assumption of the cost of their funds throughout their project tenure.
+Big businesses plan their ventures for long terms, say 10 years, 20 years, etc. For such big and long-term projects, the interest rates offered are normally floating rates.
+The viability of these projects is checked before they are started, and there is a very important assumption of the cost of their funds throughout their project tenure.
 With floating rates, this assumption becomes floating.
-Economic situations where the interest rates rise, the cost of funds would also rise and that can make these projects unviable.
+In economic situations where the interest rates rise, the cost of funds would also rise, making these projects unviable.

 For sanctioning a loan, most banks charge a processing fee which adds to the cost of your loan.
 This is normally charged in terms of percentage.
-Higher the loan amount, bigger becomes the processing fee.
+The higher the loan amount, the bigger becomes the processing fee.